A legacy of passion

 A changing of the guard

-Mr. Armin Strom Skeletonizing a wheel
+Mr. Armin Strom Skeletonizing a dial

 In 2006, Mr. Armin Strom was ready to retire and monetize his life’s work.
 In a historic sale of the brand, stewardship of Mr. Strom’s legacy became the responsibility of the two boys, now adults, who had frequented his workshop so often in their childhoods: Serge Michel and Claude Greisler.

 In 2009, for the first time, the Armin Strom brand had its own fully-integrated Manufacture and the ability to design, develop, mill, emboss, galvanize, hand-finish and assemble all of our watches in-house.
 2009 also witnessed the introduction of the brand’s first in-house calibre, the ARM09.